vebradev/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM or The Document Object Model is an application programming interface for HTML documents.
+It allows us to read & manipulate content, structure and it's styles.

 2. What is an event?

+JavaScript is an event driven programming language which kicks in after a certain event was triggered on specific DOM element.

 3. What is an event listener?

+Event listener is a function which waits for the event to happen.

 4. Why would we convert a NodeList into an Array?

+Since NodeList is a browser API, it's easier to manipulate it if it was converted to JavaScript Array object.

 5. What is a component?